Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/touch.png)

 To disable a Touchpoint, right click on it.
-On this example I clicked on the Customer credit API (which is a PCC type of Touchpoint).
+In this example I clicked on the Customer credit API (which is a PCC type of Touchpoint).

 ![image](screenshots/touch1.png)